You have the A level grades – well done! There are now just a few weeks to get organised for uni in September 2021.

 You will probably get more money in your bank account than you have ever had before.
 But most students find it harder to manage than they expected.

 It’s not a lot when you look at the bills for halls and the cost of living.
-And the system expects many students to get more from their parents than they can afford.
+And the system expects many students to get more money from their parents than they can afford.

 But even if there was enough money, it would still be a big challenge to manage it well because of the way you are paid, in three large chunks.
 Too many students spend their entire first term’s money within the first few weeks!

-- you have never had to buy everything you need, from cereal to beer, books to toothpaste.
+As a system, this doesn’t make sense.
+You have never had to buy everything you need, from cereal to beer, books to toothpaste.
 With little idea what you will spend in a “normal” week, it’s hard to make good choices in fresher’s week.

 Choose the right student bank account